GSA/idmanagement.gov/_arch/architecture.md

 - “Grant access to any agency employee or contractor with an authenticated PIV card.”
 - “Grant access to anyone who is a federal employee, GS-12 or higher, cleared Top Secret, trained in first aid, and certified as a project manager.”

 In providing access services, it can be challenging to conduct an application discovery and inventory for both physical and logical access.
-For logical access, see the [Application Inventory and Identity Risk Analysis section of the Enterprise Single Sign-On Playbook.]({{site.baseurl}}/playbooks/sso/#step-2-plan-application-integration){:target="_blank"}{:rel="noopener noreferrer"}
+For logical access, see the [Application Inventory and Identity Risk Analysis section of the Enterprise Single Sign-On Playbook.]({{site.baseurl}}/playbooks/sso/#step-2-plan-application-integration){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link"}

 ## Authentication

 Authentication is how you verify the claimed identity of someone trying to access an agency resource.
 Typically, you’ll verify an identity using an authenticator associated with a credential.
-To determine the appropriate authenticator level, use the [Digital Identity Risk Assessment Playbook]({{site.baseurl}}/playbooks/dira/){:target="_blank"}{:rel="noopener noreferrer"}
+To determine the appropriate authenticator level, use the [Digital Identity Risk Assessment Playbook]({{site.baseurl}}/playbooks/dira/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link"}

 Authentication is generally a two-step process: